 Seeing the enemy line didn’t reach the mountains on the western side of the valley, VIII Corps commander Gen. George Crook devised a plan to sneak around the Confederate left flank at night.
 Crook selected a lawyer to plead his case to Sheridan; a Colonel (and future President) named Rutherford B Hays.
 Not wanting to dare a frontal assault, Sheridan accepted Crook’s plan.

 The maneuver was successful.
-Two Union divisions surprised the Confederate left flank, rolling up their battle line while at the same time Early was a frontal attack.
-Early and much of his army got away, but the crippled Army of the Shenandoah was thereafter unable to oppose Phil Sheridan’s ‘burning’ of the Shenandoah.
+Two Union divisions surprised the Confederate left flank, rolling up their battle line while at the same time the main army launched a frontal attack.
+Early and much of the Confederate Army of the Shenandoah got away but was so crippled it was unable to oppose Phil Sheridan’s ‘burning’ of the Shenandoah Valley.

 But what makes any battlefield tour fun are the human stories – and this one has a doozy.
-The confederates posted a lookout in the high branches of a tree, hoping to spot the Union troops at a distance.
-I wonder – did he see them outflanking him?
+The Confederates posted a lookout in the high branches of a tree, hoping to spot the Union troops at a distance.
+I wonder – did he see a line of blue uniforms outflanking him?
 If so, what did he say?
-Did he flail his arms saying “Um….guys….GUYS!!!!
+Did he flail his arms at his comrades saying “Um….guys….GUYS!!!!
 LOOK TO OUR LEFT!!!”.
-If so, it must have been a shock to see two Union divisions baring down on their position.
+Was his calls heeded?
+Regardless, it must have been a shock to see two Union divisions charging up the hill at their unprotected flank.
 Even now, the tree bears scars from the battle.